philippe44/SqueezeAMP/README.md

 ## Connectors & WROVER pin assignments

-There are 3 PCB version, with a basic and a boost option for each one (see below for basic/boot differences).
+There are 2 PCB versions, a basic and a boost option for each one (see below for basic/boot differences).

 All connectors are through-holes so that you can not populate them and directly solder wires if you want to use the board inside another equipment (Under parenthesis is the WROVER pin number).